InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-guidance-group.md

 ## Patlet

-A company may require a mechanism to set broad governance and behavioral guidelines as part of the rollout and sustaining needs of an InnerSource initiative.
+A highly divergent set of development standards in different teams can slow down collaboration betweens these teams.
+A InnerSource Guidance Group that establishes broad governance and behavioral guidelines can help to reduce these frictions.

 ## Problem